jakebutler/content-style-guide/README.md

 **That/Which**

 "That" introduces a limiting or defining clause.
-"Which" introduces a nondefining or parenthetical clause, and is always preceded by a comma. *(Examples: Downtown Boston, which is a great place to see Keytar Bear, is only 30 minutes from here.* BUT *The keytar is the instrument that he uses to create memorable jams.)*
+"Which" introduces a nondefining or parenthetical clause, and is always preceded by a comma. *(Examples: Downtown Boston, which is a great place to see Keytar Bear, is only 15 minutes from here.* BUT *This keytar is the instrument that he uses to create memorable jams.)*

 ##Medical terms and preferred usage##

 * syndrome is lowercase *(Example: Down syndrome)*

-* “S” is sometimes but not always used with the proper name of a disease or syndrome *(Example: Tourette syndrome* BUT *Ewing’s sarcoma.)* Look it up in an approved source if you aren’t sure.
+* “s” is sometimes but not always used with the proper name of a disease or syndrome *(Example: Tourette syndrome* BUT *Ewing’s sarcoma.)* Look it up in an approved source if you aren’t sure.

 * If a disease has a person’s name or place in the name, the first letter is capitalized.
 The second word is not. *(Examples: Lyme disease, Alzheimer’s disease)*